changhaonan/StarHub/README.md

 - [x] Make the optimization working.
 - [x] Integrate the optimization into the system.
-- [ ] Get the optimization iterating.
+- [x] Get the optimization iterating.
-- [ ] Rearrange the constant arrangment.
-- [ ] Unify SolverMaps & ObservationMaps into SurfelMapTex

 ### Nov.
 18th

-- [ ] Combined optimization.
+- [ ] Test on the simulation data.

 ## Problem